liu3zhenlab/bio_scripts/sft_installations/bionano.tools.md

 binary_dir=/homes/liu3zhen/software/BioNano/tools/pipeline/1.0/RefAligner/1.0
 $binary_dir/RefAligner -help
 ```
-If RefAligner does not work, try running RefAligner on the subdirectory of "sse" or "avx".
+If RefAligner does not work, try running RefAligner on the subdirectory of "sse" or "avx" (under $binary_dir).

 If all look fine, run commands.